-2. The Parties undertake to facilitate initiatives for the exchange of information on best practices regarding the implementation and administration of the customs procedures described in this Chapter, and in accordance with the agreements on cooperation and mutual administrative assistance incustoms matters concluded or acceded to by the Parties.
+2. The Parties undertake to facilitate initiatives for the exchange of information on best practices regarding the implementation and administration of the customs procedures described in this Chapter, and in accordance with the agreements on cooperation and mutual administrative assistance in customs matters concluded or acceded to by the Parties.

-Article 6.17.
-Confidentiality
+Article 17.6 Confidentia lity

-1. Nothing in this Agreement shall be construed to require either party to provide or permit access to confidential information, the disclosure of which would impede law enforcement, would otherwise be contrary to the public interest, or would be detrimental to the legitimate business interests of certain organizations, both public and private, the legitimate business interests of certain organization obtained under this Agreement shall be treated as confidential information in accordance with the terms of the Mutual Customs Assistance Agreement.

-2. Each Party shall, in accordance with its domestic laws, maintain the confidentiality of information obtained in accordance with this Chapter and shall protect the information from disclosure to the detriment of the competitive position of the persons providing the information.
+- Nothing in this Agreement shall be construed to require either party to provide or permit access to confidential information, the disclosure of which would impede law enforcement, would otherwise be contrary to the public interest, or would be detrimental to the legitimate business interests of certain organizations, both public and private. the legitimate business interests of certain organizations, public or private.
+Any information obtained under this obtained under this Agreement shall be treated as confidential information in accordance with the terms of the Mutual Customs Assistance Agreement. - 2.
+Each Party shall, in accordance with its domestic laws, maintain the confidentiality of information obtained in accordance with this Chapter and shall protect the information from disclosure to the detriment of the competitive position of the persons providing the information.